 Air Pressure (Vacuum) Decay

-Air Pressure (Vacuum) Decay utilizes air at a vacuum up to 80 pounds per square inch (PSI).
-This process reduces the variation caused by temperature, has a higher throughput compared to other methods, and can detect multiple defects if present.
+Air Pressure (Vacuum) Decay utilizes air up to 80 pounds per square inch (PSI) in a vacuum.
+This process reduces the variation caused by temperature, has a higher throughput than other methods, and can detect multiple defects if present.

 The Bubble Immersion method is used to test welds and sealing of assemblies.
 The test piece can be pressurized at 3 to 40 PSI with a maximum of 125 PSI and submerged in a tank of water.
 The inspector then looks for bubbles indicating a defect.